m-1tZ/m-1tZ.github.io/content/posts/php_tree_sitter.md

 ```

 ## Node Field Names
 Many grammars assign unique field names to particular nodes to make nodes easier to analyze.
-That's the same with the provided PHP grammar, for example, with `function_call_node.child_by_field_name("arguments")`.
+That's the same with the provided PHP grammar, for example, with `node.child_by_field_name("arguments")`.
 There are a few fields that I know of:
 ```
 name
 parameters